 Read.
 And write.

 Point blank: you're not going to make money from Facebooking, and trying to write well without reading is as absurd as trying to only breathe OUT.
-Most writers who want to be Writers™ (with a capital W and a little TM symbol) would be a lot closer if they let go of their screen time.
+Most writers who want to be Writers™ (with a capital W and a little TM symbol) would be a lot closer if they let go of at least 75% of their screen time.

 22- Your vague desultory dreams

 When you dream, there's no specificity.
 No measurable outcome.
 No deadline.
 No realism.
 You can just yearn to "be a writer" without any concrete sense of what that really even means or how to go about getting there.
 Maybe you think about how great it would be not to have a day job.
 Maybe how cool it will be when you're pulling down six figures from your spectacular career.
 Or maybe you think about how you will tour the talk-show circuit and razzle-dazzle 'em with your writerly charisma (because writers are nothing if not great social extroverts who never make asses of themselves under intense pressure in situations where they can't go back and revise).